yolisabam/uTender/README.md

 ### Overview

-Discover a new way to choose cockatils you love next time you're at happy hour, on a date or at a work event. uTender is brand new application that lets you pick alcoholic beverages based on your daily horoscope.
+Discover a new way to choose cocktails you love next time you're at happy hour, on a date or at a work event. uTender is brand new application that lets you pick alcoholic beverages based on your daily horoscope.

 ## Getting Started
 uTender is currently deployed ot Github.
 After reading prerequisites,  use [this link](https://yolisabam.github.io/uTender/.) to get started.